Symposium Speakers

 CAC ExCom Member-at-large, ABET

-Ruth Davis serves as professor of computer science and engineering at Santa Clara University (SCU).
-She has been recognized by the Association for Computing Machinery (Doctoral Dissertation Award in 1980, Distinguished Scientist since 2006), Society of Women Engineers (Distinguished Engineering Educator Award, 2020), and SCU (endowed professorships 1993-97, 2004-09, and 2009-20, and Faculty Senate Professor of the Year 2015).
-Davis' research interests include: formal methods, functional and relational programming, and increasing the participation of underrepresented groups in engineering.
+Ruth Davis is Professor Emerita of Computer Science and Engineering at Santa Clara University, where she worked from 1979 until retirement in 2025.
+She has been recognized by the Association for Computing Machinery (Doctoral Dissertation Award in 1980, Distinguished Scientist since 2006), Society of Women Engineers (Distinguished Engineering Educator Award, 2020), and SCU (three endowed professorships, various presidential recognition and service awards and Faculty Senate Professor of the Year 2015).

 • Mary Lou Dunzik-Gougar